hibernate/hibernate-jenkins-pipeline-helpers/README.md

 ### Known limitations

+- Constructors should never, ever call a method defined in your Jenkinsfile script.
+This apparently has to do with the transformations the interpreter applies to methods so that they can be executed as "continuations", which requires transformations on both the declaration site and call site in order to work.
+Constructors are not transformed, so they can't call such transformed methods.
 - Nested classes support is quite bad.
 In particular, [you cannot reference an inner class (ParentClass.NestedClass) from another class](https://issues.jenkins-ci.org/browse/JENKINS-41896).
 - Behavioral annotations such as `@Delegate`, `@Immutable`, etc. are unlikely to work.